Welsh boxer Joe Cordina turns professional and signs with Matchroom

 Welsh Olympic boxer Joe Cordina has announced he is turning professional.

-Cordina lost a split decision to Hurshid Tojibaev in the last-16 of the lightweight division at Rio 2016.
+Cordina lost a split decision to Hurshid Tojibaev in the last 16 of the lightweight division at the Rio Games.

-The 25-year-old won bronze at the 2014 Commonwealth Games and will fight at super featherweight in the paid ranks after signing a deal with Matchroom.
+The 25-year-old won bronze at the 2014 Commonwealth Games and will fight at super-featherweight in the paid ranks after signing a deal with Matchroom.

 "I've had my eye on Joe Cordina for some time - I believe he is an exceptional talent," said promoter Eddie Hearn.